A Girl Walks Home Alone at Night-2014

 Grade: B-

 Based on the titillating book series by author E.L.
-James, the film is sudsy, steamy, and pretty poorly acted.
+James, the film is sudsy, steamy, and poorly acted.
 However, something is charming and sexy about the badness of it.
-To be fair, it is not a terrible film, but the negatives outweigh the positives.

-Dakota Johnson, daughter of Melanie Griffith and Don Johnson, and granddaughter of Hollywood royalty Tippi Hedren play a shy literature student named Anastasia Steele, pretty and grounded, who meets and becomes enamored with a twenty-seven-year-old billionaire named Christian Grey after driving to Seattle to substitute interview him for a sick friend.
+She is pretty and grounded and meets and becomes enamored with a twenty-seven-year-old billionaire named Christian Grey after driving to Seattle to interview him for a sick friend.

-Throughout the interview the chemistry between the two is palpable and an instant romance ensues.
+The chemistry between the two is palpable and an instant romance ensues.

 Christian courts Anastasia mercilessly, becoming somewhat controlling, and she is willing to be his “victim” as she adores his attention.

-As the two get to know each other better, it is revealed that Christian is a “dominant” and desires Anastasia to sign a contract, becoming his “submissive” and “belonging” to him.
+As the two get to know each other better, it is revealed that Christian is “dominant” and desires Anastasia to sign a contract, becoming his “submissive” and “belonging” to him.
 Anastasia is conflicted by this notion.

-She loves Christian, but wants a traditional romance with flowers and chocolates, something Christian has admitted he does not do.
+She loves Christian but wants a traditional romance with flowers and chocolates, something Christian has admitted he does not do.

 I confess to having gotten caught up in the kinky romanticism of it.

-The film has a smoldering, dreamlike style to it.
-The scenes in the “playroom” are hot and the film does its best to make the entire production erotic, but not going so far as to make it pure smut- boy meets girl, girl falls head over heels, boy conquers girl.
+The film has a smoldering, dreamlike style.
+The scenes in the “playroom” are hot and the film does its best to make the entire production erotic, but not going so far as to make it pure smut.

 Perhaps this was part of her appeal to Grey.

-I did not find Jamie Dornan (Grey) to be so bad, however, and he seemed likable enough to me.
-For the most part, the character of Anastasia irritates, and I find her quite unlikeable.
-Here is how it seems- Anastasia becomes enamored with Christian, allows herself to be pursued, showered with gifts, considers, then more or less accepts his offer to be his “submissive”, then gets furious and dumps him.
+Anastasia becomes enamored with Christian, allows herself to be pursued, showered with gifts, considers, then more or less accepts his offer to be his “submissive”, then gets furious and dumps him.

 Huh?

-Fifty Shades of Grey is told from a female point of view as evidenced by the marketing and the strategic opening on Valentine’s day weekend.
+Fifty Shades of Grey is told from a female point of view as evidenced by the marketing and the strategic opening on Valentine’s Day weekend.

 A brief backstory is mentioned as to what turned him into a dominant male who likes to have females submit to his desires coupled with his lack of desire for any affection, but this was not too deeply explored.